nguyen-anthony/logobot/README.md

 ## Notes

-- The default cycle interval is 1 hour (3600 seconds)
+- The logo will cycle sometime between 3 to 8 hours, randomly decided
 - The script will randomly select from all PNG and JPG files in the `logos` directory
 - Make sure your bot has the "Manage Server" permission
 - Server icons must be square images